-After seeing so many tables using steel legs in the stores recently, I starting thinking that I wanted to try making one myself, especially with those delicate-looking hairpin legs.
-They look simple enough…get a piece of wood and attach the legs to it.
+After seeing so many tables with hairpin legs in the stores recently, I starting thinking that I wanted to try making one myself.
+They look simple enough… get a piece of wood and attach the legs to it.
 That’s all, right?
-Well in truth, although it was fairly simple to make, it ended up taking quite a few steps to put it all together.
-But in the end, I’m so happy with how my new reclaimed barn wood console table with hairpin legs turned out.
+Well in truth, although it was fairly simple to make, my DIY console table ended up with quite a few steps to put it all together.
+But in the end, I’m so happy with how my new new piece of furniture turned out!

 I began to search for a source of these table legs and came across Hairpin Legs Canada.
-They have a beautiful, simple collection and their leg offerings were clearly labelled as “coffee table”, “bench”, etc. making it super easy to find exactly what I needed.
-I chose a set of four two-rod, raw steel table legs to make a console table to place at the back of my living room couch.
-Although I was tempted by all the other hairpin leg options, I stuck with my original plan to make the console table (but a DIY bench is definitely now on the to-do list since this particular project turned out so well!).
+They have a beautiful, simple collection.
+Their products were clearly labelled as “coffee table”, “bench”, etc. making it super easy to find exactly what I needed.
+I chose a set of four two-rod, raw steel table legs to make my DIY console table to place behind my living room couch.
+Although I was tempted by all the other table leg options, I stuck with my original plan to make the console table.
+I think a DIY bench is definitely now on the to-do list since this particular project turned out so well!

 Once I settled on the hairpin leg design, the next step was to find the “right” piece of wood for this project.
 We recently had to cut down a diseased ash tree at our parent’s cottage that would have worked had we been able to find someone to cut the wood down into planks.
 Who knew it would be so hard to find someone with a band saw?

-Luckily for me, while doing some local antique shopping a few weeks ago, my husband came across a gorgeous large piece of barn wood for sale.
+Lucky for me, while doing some local antique shopping my husband came across a gorgeous large piece of barn wood for sale.
 The barn wood board was perfectly imperfect!
-It was definitely more rough than I was expecting, with a long split on one side and not as flat as it needed to be, BUT it had loads of potential.
-He purchased this piece of bard wood for $65 (who knew there was so much money to be made in selling barn wood!).
+It was definitely more rough than I was expecting, with a long split on one side and not as flat as it needed to be BUT it had loads of potential.
+He purchased this piece of barn board for $65.
 My fingers were crossed that my planned DIY console table project would actually turn out!

-Materials Needed to make a DIY Barn Wood and Hairpin Legs Console Table:
+Materials Needed to make a Hairpin Leg Console Table: